-For presentation in the consolidated statement of financial position, the Group will aggregate insurance and reinsurance contracts held, respectively and present separately:
+For presentation in the consolidated statement of financial position, the Group will aggregate insurance and reinsurance contracts issued and reinsurance contracts held, respectively and present separately:

-- Portfolios of insurance and reinsurance contracts issued that are assets. - Portfolios of insurance and reinsurance contracts issued that are liabilities. - Portfolios of reinsurance contracts held that are assets. - Portfolios of reinsurance contracts held that are liabilities.
+- Portfolios of insurance and reinsurance contracts issued that are - Portfolios of insurance and reinsurance contracts issued that are liabilities. - Portfolios of reinsurance contracts held that are assets. - Portfolios of reinsurance contracts held that are liabilities.